 Department of Media, Communications, Creative Arts, Language, and Literature

 - Email: email@example.com

 - Publisher: Croatian Studies Centre

 Sveučilište Macquarie, Macquarie University, Sydney (Australija)

 - Guidelines for authors

-- Peer review: peer review, equally national and international peer review, all papers, single blind review, double
+- Peer review: peer review, equally national and international peer review, all papers, double blind review, double

 - First year of publication: 1997.